dgabriel/evil-space-bunnies/README.md

 # evil-space-bunnies
-a very silly vanilla js game.
+A very silly game written entirely in Vanilla JS.